ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos8s-nginx.md

 <a id="5-configure-apache-webserver" name="5-configure-apache-webserver"></a>
 ###  <b>5.
 Configure Nginx webserver </b>

-**a.** Give proper permissions to the project directory by running:
+**5.a.** Give proper permissions to the project directory by running:

 ```sh
 chown -R nginx:nginx /var/www/faveo